A meaningful prediction of functional decline in amyotrophic lateral sclerosis based on multi-event survival analysis: Discussion

 \subsection{Future work}

 Our method has several avenues for future research.
-First, addressing the aforementioned dependence between the event and censoring distributions is relevant, given the relatively few covariates provided in the PRO-ACT dataset and the fact that all of the evaluated survival models assume that censoring is conditionally independent of the event given the covariates.
-To address this issue, when estimating model parameters, we can also learn a so-called \textit{copula}~\cite{Emura2018}.
-A copula is a link function that describes the dependence structure between the event and censoring distributions.
-Copulas have recently gained interest in survival analysis due to their flexibility in capturing complex dependence structures~\cite{foomani_copula-based_2023}.
+First, addressing the aforementioned dependency between the event and censoring times is relevant, given the relatively few covariates provided in the PRO-ACT dataset and because all evaluated survival models assume that censoring is conditionally independent.
+To address this issue, when estimating model parameters, we can learn a so-called copula function~\cite{Emura2018}.
+This is a link function that describes the dependency structure between the event and censoring distributions.
+Copulas have recently gained attention in survival analysis due to their flexibility in capturing complex dependency structures~\cite{foomani_copula-based_2023}.
 Second, it is highly relevant to include covariates captured using magnetic resonance imaging (MRI) into the predictive models, since such features can explain early signs of neurodegeneration, for example, cerebral atrophy in the motor cortex and corticospinal tract~\cite{Dadar2020}.
-At present, such features have only been used to predict mortality or disease aggressiveness in patients with ALS~\cite{Dadar2020, Lajoie2024, Dieckmann2022}, not functional decline.
+At present, such features have only been used to predict mortality or disease aggressiveness in patients with ALS~\cite{Dadar2020, Lajoie2024, Dieckmann2022}, but not to predict functional decline.
 Thus, this presents an exciting avenue for future research.